It’s February 5th, and I am alive.

 “You just know so much about Catholicism,” two of my friends I met a few years later in graduate school both said to me.

 Both Katie, my roommate, and Ree my neighbor who were both in my master’s program had said this to me on different occasions.
-I just brushed it off as it being the effect of me growing up Catholic, an experience neither of them had unlike the people I had been surrounded by my entire life until I moved to Indiana.
+I just brushed it off as it being the effect of me growing up Catholic, an experience neither of them had unlike the people I had been surrounded by my entire life until I moved to Southern Indiana.

 At the time, I didn’t tell Ree or Katie my knowledge on the Catholic Church probably came from the hours of listening to talks by Fulton Sheen in the car with Luke as we drove up and down the coast of Lake Michigan to the many locations of our relationship.
-The only reason I was listening being I had grown tired of fighting over what we played to the radio, me waning to listen to music and Luke wanting to listen to a talk on Relevant Radio.
+The only reason I was listening being I had grown tired of fighting over what we played to the radio, me wanting to listen to music and Luke wanting to listen to a talk on Relevant Radio.

 I didn’t tell them that I constantly educated myself on Catholicism for a long time not because I was in love with the faith, but out of fear of having it used against me by someone who knew more than I did.
 And I still don’t know if I didn’t tell them this because I was afraid to admit it or if I was and still am trying to wrap my mind around exactly what happened with Luke.